 5. Consolidate Credit Card Debt into an Installment Loan

 If you already have credit cards and exceed your 30% credit card limit capacity, you need to evaluate options to consolidate credit card debt into a single installment loan.

-Finding lenders comfortable with refinancing your credit card debt is easier said than done, but here are a few options below:
+Finding lenders comfortable with refinancing your credit card debt is easier said than done; a personal loan could be the answer.

 6. Request Your Credit Report Regularly